rubymorillo/pocket-scrum-self-study-list/README.md

-# Pocket Scrum Certification List
+# Pocket Scrum Self-Study List
 A list of Scrum resources for self-study.
 I'm using these resources to help me prep for the Professional Scrum Master I certification!